fireworks

 Auto shape tool

 In addition to dragging a Multi-Border Rectangle auto shape from the Auto Shapes panel, you can also use the Multi-Border Rectangle tool in the Tools panel to create a rectangle.
-Click and hold the Rectangle button in the panel to show a list of other shape tools, then select Multi-Border Rectangle.
+Click and hold the Rectangle button in the panel to show a list of other shape tools, then select Multi-Border Rectangle tool.
 With the tool selected, dragging out a rectangle and then releasing the mouse will insert a rectangle with the same border widths and colors as the last shape you edited.

 Limitations